Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 # Mobile Core API reference

-## Application reference \(Android only\)
+## Application reference (Android only)

-When building Android applications, the `android.app.Application` reference must be passed to the Mobile SDK, which allows the Mobile SDK to access the `android.app.Context` and monitor the lifecycle of the Android application.
+When building Android applications, the `android.app.Application` reference must be passed to Mobile SDK, which allows Mobile SDK to access the `android.app.Context` and monitor the lifecycle of the Android application.

 {% hint style="warning" %}
 Android applications must call `MobileCore.setApplication()` before calling any other Mobile SDK API.
 {% endhint %}

-### Set Application
+### Set the `Application` instance

-You can use this API to pass the Android `Application` instance to the SDK.
+You can use the `setApplication` method to pass the Android `Application` instance to Mobile SDK.

 {% tabs %}
 {% tab title="Android" %}